Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 To connect to to the database, you only require those four credentials.
 The core/Functions/LoadEnv.php's EnvLoader class's load function only loads those four, so keep that in mind when configuring the .env file.

+### 3. Create the `public/images/products/` directory

+On every OS:

+    mkdir public/images/products/

-### 3. Open the project and navigate to the app/Seedeers directory:
+### 4. Open the project and navigate to the app/Seedeers directory:

 - On all operating systems
     ```bash